-ii.
+iii.
 New standards and interpretations not yet adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2023 and have not been early adopted in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 1 July 2023 and have not been early adopted in preparing these financial statements.